A Physical Therapist (PT) is a health professional who promotes gross motor development and functional independence. This includes:

-- minimize the amount of time your child spends in a Jolly Jumper, Exersaucer, car seat, swing or bumbo chair.
+- Minimize the amount of time your child spends in a Jolly Jumper, Exersaucer, car seat, swing or bumbo chair.
 The floor is the best place for children to develop their muscle strength needed for developing their gross motor skills.
-Tummy time to walking Handout

-- helping your child learn to how to ride a trike.
+- Helping your child learn to ride a tricycle.
 Pedalling a trike is a good way of building leg strength.
-Using a balance bike helps with developing balance skills for riding a two-wheeled bike. tricycle adaptation brochure
+Using a balance bike helps with developing balance skills for riding a two-wheeled bike.

 Connect with Beth Fraser to get started with any of our CVCDA Services.

 250-338-4288 ext 225